Configuration

 This allows teams to maintain consistent standards across projects while enabling customization when needed.

-The configuration is managed through a YAML file named .gg.yaml
+The configuration is managed through a YAML file named .gg.yaml.

 Configuration file location